-We’re a group of young, passionate, community-minded individuals who are taking the future into our own hands by creating a city that attracts and gives voice to the next generation of Edmontonians.
+We're a group of volunteers working together to create a city that attracts and gives voice to the next generation by connecting people, places, communities and ideas.